Background jobs

 Usage

-The plugin saves tasks and keeps executing them even after a server restart, so you should register job task handlers at the start of the AdminForth application.
+The plugin saves tasks and keeps executing them after a server restart, so you should register job task handlers when the AdminForth application starts.

 import BackgroundJobsPlugin from '@adminforth/background-jobs';